Navigating Separation: Dealing with a Husband’s Rage and Mental Health Issues

 Given that, I don’t doubt you on the risk of telling him the marriage is over.
 But I also think your separation, besides being necessary for your and your kids’ safety, is also an opportunity for him to work on his health, if he has the presence of mind to take it.

 Living with young kids while navigating a serious mental health issue was apparently too much for him.
-Trying to do both could be why treatments haven’t stuck.
+Trying to do both might be why treatments haven’t stuck.
 So to the extent you can, encourage him to use the separation not just for parenting lessons, but also toward his care.

 As for “next”: Everything is still new, and it’s okay not to know.
 The kids’ health and safety is the address in your GPS till you sort the rest out.